 Combining vintage and modern components

 Using modern and legacy equipment together isn't unheard of, and is often a way to breathe new life into older gear.
 If you want to connect a CD player to a vintage receiver, you may want to consider picking up an external DAC for improved sound quality.
-Something as small as Audioengine's D1 is a good place to get started.
+Something small like the iFi ZEN DAC V2 is a good place to get started.

 If you want a piece that's more focused on sound quality, go with the DacMagic 200M.
 It's a better DAC with better converter chips, cleaner circuitry, and even a stout headphone amplifier section.

 You can also use a dedicated stereo preamplifier in lieu of an external DAC.
 Parasound's NewClassic 200 Pre has plenty of analog and digital inputs as well as a 24-bit Burr-Brown DAC chip.
 Its sleek, low-profile form factor makes it a non-invasive addition to your older equipment.

 A step up from that is Rotel's RC-1572 MKII, which has a lower noise floor, lower THD, a better 32-bit DAC chip, and offers balanced XLR connections.